 This question is not easy to answer as you need to foresee what changes might be needed in the future and ensure you acquire and build the right capabilities over time to be able to adapt to the future industry changes.
 It is also about the ingenuity of writing a code that is flexible by construction to make sure all the necessary upgrades can be implemented timely.
 This is one of the most important skills in software development and certainly the one that is the hardest to find.

-As rightly pointed out by By Jesse Kolber, founder and CEO of LogicPrep, “If you are a company that has a unique angle but not a unique business type, there could be a great solution that with a few minor custom tweaks could allow you to be operational within days or weeks instead of months and years.
-Not only will this solution potentially save you time and money, it might also help you adopt better business practices.”
+As rightly pointed out by By Jesse Kolber, founder, and CEO of LogicPrep, “If you are a company that has a unique angle but not a unique business type, there could be a great solution that with a few minor custom tweaks could allow you to be operational within days or weeks instead of months and years.
+Not only will this solution potentially save you time and money, but it might also help you adopt better business practices.”

 THINKING ABOUT BUILDING YOUR OWN MARKETING EFFECTIVENESS SOFTWARE? was originally published in MASS Analytics Blogs on Medium, where people are continuing the conversation by highlighting and responding to this story.